 I wanted to highlight organic food because I feel overall it is better for us, but I do understand that if you are on a tight budget it may not be feasible.
 There are certain things I have learned over the years that have helped me save money and eat well.
 I’m going to share them with you today.

 I wrote about practical ways to reduce food waste a few weeks ago, take a look there are some really useful tips.

-This is really so important, not only does it help you stick to a healthy meal plan all week, it helps you stock up on staples, which are normally much cheaper.
+This is really so important when you are trying to eat clean on a tight budget, not only does it help you stick to a healthy meal plan all week, it helps you stock up on staples, which are normally much cheaper.